siggame/octo-robot/README.md

 this will setup the project file for using a postgresql db

-using `make develop` instead will setup the aren for using a sqlitedb, this can be useful and easier to setup than the postgresdb.
+using `make develop` instead will setup the arena for using a sqlitedb, this can be useful and easier to setup than the postgresdb.

 3) Database setup